+INTERNAL AUDIT

+- 42. Internal audit has responsibility for: - the independent appraisal of control systems - assisting in the investigation of irregularities.

+COUNCILLORS AND CO-OPTED MEMBERS OF THE COUNCILS' COMMITTEES

-- 43. Councillors and co-optees must ensure that they avoid any situation where there is potential for a conflict of interest. - 44.
-Each councillor or co-optee of the council is responsible for: - observing standards, set out in the councillors code of conduct - familiarising themselves with the codes, protocols, policies and procedures as set out at the end of this document. - THE AUDIT COMMISSION - 45.
-The Audit Commission (external audit) has responsibility for: - · reviewing the stewardship of public money and - considering whether the council has adequate arrangements in place to prevent fraud and corruption. - the biennial National Fraud Initiative (NFI) Under Section 6 of the Audit Commission Act 1998, the Audit Commission requires all councils to provide employees' (including councillors') payroll data to enable data matching to take place with the aim of preventing and detecting fraudulent and erroneous payments from the public purse.
-The council participates in this initiative. - BENEFIT FRAUD TEAM - 46.
-The council's benefit fraud team carries out activities to prevent and detect benefit fraud. - THE ROLES OF THE COMMITTEES - 47.
-The Standards Committee has responsibility for matters relating to the councillors code of conduct. - 48.
-The Audit and Corporate Governance Committee at South Oxfordshire District Council and the Audit and Governance Committee at Vale of White Horse District Council have responsibility for: - risk management issues and making any recommendations thereon - the overview of the council's whistleblowing policy - the overview of the council's anti fraud and corruption policy. - THE POLICE - 49.
-The police may: - investigate links to offences - give prevention advice
+- 43. All councillors and co-optees should take seriously and treat with confidence any concerns raised about a potential fraud, bribery or corruption.
+The councils encourage reporting of suspicions and aim to protect those who do so (even if the suspicions are unfounded but made in good faith). - 44.
+Councillors and co-optees must ensure that they avoid any situation where there is potential for a conflict of interest. - 45.
+Each councillor or co-optee of the councils is responsible for: - observing standards, set out in the councillors code of conduct - familiarising themselves with the codes, protocols, policies and procedures as set out at the end of this document.

+THE EXTERNAL AUDITOR

+- 46. The external auditor has responsibility for: - reviewing the stewardship of public money by the councils and considering whether the councils have adequate arrangements in place to prevent fraud, bribery or corruption.

+THE CABINET OFFICE

+47. The Cabinet Office has responsibility nationally for the biennial National Fraud Initiative (NFI).
+Under Section 6 of the Audit Commission Act 1998, the Cabinet Office (previously the Audit Commission) requires all councils to provide employees' (including councillors') payroll data to enable data matching to take place with the aim of preventing and detecting fraudulent and erroneous payments from the public purse.
+The councils participate in this.

+BENEFIT FRAUD TEAM

+48. The councils' benefit fraud team carries out activities to prevent and detect benefit fraud.

+THE ROLES OF THE COMMITTEES

+- 49. South Oxfordshire and Vale of White Horse District Councils' Joint Audit and Governance Committee has responsibility for: - risk management issues and making any recommendations thereon - the overview of the councils' whistleblowing policy - the overview of the councils' anti-fraud, bribery or corruption arrangements - matters relating to the councillors' code of conduct that the Monitoring Officer refers to them.

+THE POLICE

+- 50. The police may:

+- investigate links to offences

+- give prevention advice

-- advise on any pre-investigation work - maintain a dialogue with management and/or internal audit during an investigation.
+- advise on any pre-investigation work

+- maintain a dialogue with management and/or internal audit during an investigation.

-Prevention of fraud and corruption
+Prevention of fraud, bribery or corruption